John Richard Mortimer, Sr. 94, after a full life, passed as he lived, peacefully, gracefully, and surrounded by love on March 2, 2020.

 Condolences may be sent at www.reinselfuneralhome.com

-To plant a tree in memory of John Richard Mortimer Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of John Richard Mortimer Sr., please visit our floral store.